-Being named as an executor of estate also referred to as a “personal representative” doesn’t have to be a daunting task, If you get yourself organised from the start the process can run very smoothly.
+Being named as an executor of an estate, also referred to as a “personal representative”, doesn’t have to be a daunting task.
+If you get yourself organised from the start the process can run very smoothly.

-If there is more than one executor, You can apply to have ‘power reserved’.
-This basically means if there is other executors you can hand the responsibility to them but can take over if you feel they are not performing well with task they have been given.
+If there is more than one executor of an estate, You can apply to have ‘power reserved’.
+This basically means if there are other executors you can hand the responsibility to them but can take over if you feel they are not performing well with the task they have been given.

 More info on executor duties